anniehedgpeth/workflow/basic-chef-fluency.md

  - Chef is a thin domain-specific-language, meaning that it was built on top of Ruby.
 This means that you're able to easily customize with Ruby.

 How to use raw Ruby to extend Chef
- - If you'd ike to customize your cookbook, you can use raw Ruby anywhere in the cookbook.
+ - If you'd like to customize your cookbook, then you can use raw Ruby anywhere in the cookbook.

 What a library is
- - Ruby code can be stored in a cookbook's `libraries` directory and can be implemented anywhere in the cookbook.
+ - Ruby code can be stored in a cookbook's `libraries` directory and can be implemented / called anywhere in the cookbook's recipes or custom resources.

 ## EXPLICIT ACTIONS
 *Candidates should understand:*

 How Chef uses explicit actions and only does what you tell it to
  - You must state explicitly what you want Chef to do in your configuration.

 Actions for common resources such as the :nothing action
  - Common actions include :nothing, :create, :sync, :delete, :run, :start, :restart, :stop, :status, etc.

 What it means to roll back infrastructure
  - Rolling back would be to undo the configuration changes made to your infrastructure.
-This is not best practice with Chef, as you're only allowed to roll forward due to the nature of idempotency.
+This is not best practice with Chef, as you're only allowed to roll back due to the nature of idempotency.
 You would need to first change your recipe to intentionally undo the changes to the infrastructure that you wanted to "roll back".
 Then you'd redefine the desired state in your recipe and instill those changes by converging again.

 What happens if you reverse the order of resources in a recipe
- - Resources are executed in the order
+ - Resources are executed in the order in which they are written.
+So if you were to reverse them, Chef client would test and repair them in that new order.

 [If Chef can automatically detect what patches should be applied to a system](https://blog.chef.io/2017/01/05/patch-management-system-using-chef-automate/)
  - Yes and no.